inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 So why should we script the logic?
 Why can't we just modify the source code?

-### simplicity
+#### simplicity
 Scripting frameworks offer predefined events, functions and access to variables.
 Everything is already there.
-You just have to put it together which requires little knowledge about what's behind it.
+You just have to put it together which requires much less knowledge about the technology behind it.

-### speed
+#### development speed
-You don't have to recompile your binary every time you're making a change.
-You can test everything live.
-Most scripting interpreters like Google's V8 engine offer you high speed code execution.
+You don't have to recompile your code into a new binary every time you've made a change.
+You can test everything in realtime.
+Modern scripting languages offer code execution with a speed that is similar to assembly code.

-### flexibility
-Every important C/C++ function is available on the scripting side.

-### multithreading
+#### multithreading
-Timers and event emitters start code execution in their own thread which helps to distrubute the processor usage.
+Starting a script task in a separated thread helps to distribute processor usage.

-### portability
+#### portability
-Scripts can be interpreted on every platform (Windows, Linux, Mac..) where an interpreter is available whereas making sure your C/C++ source code works everywhere usually is a hard job.
-Interpreters are available for all platforms and it's not your job as a game developer to ensure it is working.
-The engine developer take care of that for you!
+Scripts can be interpreted on every platform (Windows, Linux, Mac..) where an interpreter is available.
+On the other hand making sure your C/C++ source code works everywhere is usually a hard job.
+Interpreters are available for all platforms and the engine developers make sure its working for you!

 ## Examples
 Imagine you would like to add a **button A** to your map that opens **door 1** and plays a sound once a player presses it.
 This is done with the following script: